 - 1. Every effort shall be made to identify potential students for retention as early as possible during the school year and to work with the student's parents to improve academic performance. - 2.
-The results of state mandated assessments may be considered in addition to grades and other local requirements for promotion.
+The results of state mandated assessments may be considered in addition to grades, and other local requirements for promotion.
 Assessment results shall also be used to determine a student's need for accelerated, differentiated, or additional instruction.
-The school principal or designee may retain a student who performs satisfactorily on the state mandated assessments, but who does not meet promotion standards and criteria established by the local board of education. - 3.
-When a student is retained, the instructional program will be modified, and appropriate interventions will be utilized to accommodate the student's individual needs within resources available. - 4.
-Individualized Educational Plans (IEP) shall establish promotion standards for students with disabilities. - 5.
+The school principal or designee may retain a student who performs satisfactorily on the state mandated assessments, but who does not meet promotion standards and criteria established by the local school district. - 3.
+When a child is retained, appropriate interventions will be utilized to accommodate his individual needs within resources available. - 4. \Individualized Educational Plans (IEP) shall establish promotion standards for students with disabilities. - 5.
 Local Pre-K providers are not authorized to allow students to repeat Pre-K without the approval of Bright from the Start: Georgia DECAL.